 Claims from creditors should your business fail.

-Breach of contract through no fault of your own.
+Breach of the contract through no fault of your own.

 Catastrophic medical bills.